Purchased from the 2015 Ruth Borchard Self-Portrait Prize.

 Other commissions include a series of paintings for The National Trust, Highgrove House and a series of oil paintings commissioned by renowned interior architect Martin Brudnizki.

-His works are held in many public and private collections worldwide, including HM The Queen, The Royal Collection, The British Museum, The British Council and The National Portrait Gallery.
+His works are held in prestigious public and private collections worldwide, including HM The Queen, The Royal Collection, The British Museum, The Ruth Borchard Collection, The British Council and The National Portrait Gallery.
 An impressive amount of Yeoman’s works are held in the private collection of HRH The Prince of Wales.

 Martin Yeoman is an elected member of The Royal Society of Portrait Painters, Society of Portrait Sculptors and The New English Art Club.

 As Henry Wyndham, former chairman of Sotheby’s Europe and now director at Clore Wyndham Fine Art states: ‘Martin’s skill at painting light (stands) in the true tradition of his main influences.
 Sickert and the Camden Town School, and more recently Peter Greenham.
 This together with his subtle use of colour, makes Martin one of the best figurative artists in Britain today.’